BurnsProjects/AnnoCalc/index.md

 ## Welcome to my support Website

-If you have any issues with this app please feel free to contact me at bernhard.sill22@gmail.com.
+If you have any issue with this app please feel free to contact me at bernhard.sill22@gmail.com.

 ### Privacy